kalleva/KallevaEmbeddedNotes/Note001_GettingStarted/README.md

 This post is heavily indebted to the wonderful series of blog posts on https://vivonomicon.com/2018/04/02/bare-metal-stm32-programming-part-1-hello-arm/ definitely go and check it out I got started with baremetal stm32 from him.

 My post is adapted version for my workflow on Windows.
+You can view code in [Note001_GettingStarted](https://github.com/kalleva/KallevaEmbeddedNotes/tree/master/Note001_GettingStarted)

 ## Prerequisites